MonsterIsLegend/MonsterIsLegend/README.md

-- 👋 Hi, I’m @JanekS
+- 👋 Hi, I’m @Jan
-- 👀 I’m interested in Technologies and History
+- 👀 I’m interested in Football, PC Building, Video Games and modding in general as well as history.
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: